 As you know, elephants are an important part of Thailand’s culture and heritage.
 But unfortunately, these adorable animals have been and are still being abused for tourism and taken out of their natural habitat.
 Some may enjoy it for the unique experience, but it’s easy to ignore how mistreated and abused the elephants are.
 That’s why, as a traveler, it would be better if you were aware of such activities that involved the mistreatment of animals.

-One way to make a difference for the elephants’ welfare is visiting the elephant sanctuary.
+One way to make a difference for elephants is to visit the elephant sanctuary.

-These days, many people are joining the movement to create a nurturing experience for elephants.
-There are many elephant sanctuaries in Thailand, especially in Chiang Mai since there are huge forests suitable for elephants to live in.
-And it is important to choose the right one that takes care of the elephants with tenderness & love and does not provide any harmful environment for elephants.
+Nowadays, many people are joining the movement to create a nurturing experience for elephants.
+There are many elephant sanctuaries in Thailand, especially in Chiang Mai thanks to the vast forests for them to thrive in.
+It’s also important to check that the elephants are taken care of with tenderness & love and not exposed to harmful environments.

-Chiang Mai Elephant Jungle Sanctuary is run by the people who have a genuine concern for the animals’ welfare.
-They do not promote any elephant ride or show.
+Chiang Mai Elephant Jungle Sanctuary is one of those places.
+Run by the people who have a genuine concern for the animals’ welfare, they do not promote any elephant rides or shows.
 Instead, they do their best to give them love and care in a safe and sustainable environment.

 If you are interested in visiting an elephant sanctuary in Chiang Mai, be sure to read on and get inspired!